Codecademy/docs/content/javascript/concepts/arrays/terms/toSorted/toSorted.md

 ---
 Title: '.toSorted()'
-Description: 'Returns a new array with all the elements sorted in ascending order.'
+Description: 'Takes an array and returns a new array with all the elements sorted in ascending order.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'